gvwilson/thirdbit/src/fiction/iffy/index.md

 And there—he took her arm to stop her from stepping on leaf.
 "Just wait," he said.
 Sure enough,
-a moment later it scuttled across the path and disappeared into a patch of white-tufted heather.
+a moment later the leaf hurried across the path and disappeared into a patch of white-tufted heather.
 "Ants,"
 he said proudly.